cysouw/diathesis/text/c01_introduction.md

 b.
 Die Tür schließt sich (von alleine).
 :::

 Very similar an anticausative is the ~~passive [OBJ › SBJ › ADJ]~~.
 The main difference between the two (a distinction which is often difficult to delimit) is that for a passive the original subject is still implied and can optionally be overtly expressed [@next].
 In contrast, for an anticausative the original subject is completely removed and a phrase like "by itself" can typically be added.
-As an example of a passive diathesis in [@next] I present not the typical *werden + Partizip* passive, but a less widely acknowledged *glauben + Reflexiv + Partizip* passive diathesis, see [@sec:participle-glauben-reflexive].
+As an example of a passive diathesis in [@next] is the *bekommen Rezipientanpassiv* in which a dative is promoted to subject [@sec:participles-bekommen-passive]

 ::: ex
 ~~Passive [OBJ › SBJ › ADJ]~~

 a.
-Der Vater hat seine Tochter nicht geliebt.
+Ihr Freund kocht ihr eine Suppe.
 b.
-Die Tochter glaubte sich von ihrem Vater nicht geliebt.
+Sie bekommt von ihrem Freund eine Suppe gekocht.
 :::

 A ~~conversive [OBJ › SBJ › PBJ]~~ looks similar to a passive, except that the prepositional phrase is a lexically governed preposition, so it has a more object-like grammatical status.
 An example is the verb *empören* 'to appall' [@next a] with the reflexive diathesis *sich empören über* 'to be outraged about' [@next b,c], see [@sec:reflexive-preposition-passive].
 The term conversive is adapted from Kulikov [-@kulikov2011: 380].